 7. 3 Legged Thing

 If you’re looking for a brand that knows how to distinguish itself, then 3 Legged Thing should be your top choice.

-Hear the name, and you know that you’re going to get something different.
-In fact, 3 Legged Thing was founded on a commitment to be different, when Danny Lenihan (a professional photographer) decided to incorporate color into his tripod designs.
+Hear the name, and you know that you’ll get something different.
+In fact, 3 Legged Thing was founded on a commitment to be different when Danny Lenihan (a professional photographer) decided to incorporate color into his tripod designs.

 That was just the beginning, way back in 2010.
-Today, 3 Legged Thing is known by photographers around the world as a budget-friendly brand that produces aesthetically-pleasing, decent-quality tripods.
+Today, 3 Legged Thing is known by photographers worldwide as a budget-friendly brand that produces aesthetically pleasing, decent-quality tripods.
 No, 3 Legged Thing can’t compete with top-tier brands in terms of durability and stability, nor can it compete with massive brands like Manfrotto in terms of inventory breadth.

 But 3 Legged Thing knows how to innovate, and they know how to be different while bringing out travel-ready tripods for enthusiast photographers.

 Sirui isn’t the most well-known tripod manufacturer out there, but the company has built up a serious following since its founding in 2001.
 These days, Sirui produces a huge range of products, including tripods, tripod heads, monopods, smartphone tripods, and more–plus, Sirui offers it all at an impressively low price.